 - Conduct research to address oral and public health problems

 - Integrate the social determinants of health into dental public health practice

-The resident must implement at least one “data based” project that demonstrates the capacity to collect, manage and analyze data, and to prepare a scholarly paper that is suitable for publication.
+The resident conducts one “data based” project that demonstrates the capacity to collect, manage and analyze data, and to prepare a scholarly paper that is suitable for publication.
 The resident may also conduct additional projects as time permits and as approved by the Resident Advisor.
 Projects may address a wide scope of topics, such as health center management issues to make the oral health program operate more efficiently, to develop systems to document clinic productivity, quality and patient outcomes, to develop new outreach or preventive programs, and seek grant funding for new initiatives.
 To the extent possible, projects should meet the needs of the host health center and be consistent with the resident’s professional interests and educational goals.

 - Epidemiology of Oral Diseases

 - Contemporary Issues in DPH

 - Critical Review of the Literature

 Residents participate in several Field Experiences (similar to rotations) that provide exposure to the public health system beyond the health center to which they are assigned.
 Sites may include state and local health departments, primary care associations, non-profit health care and policy organizations, Medicaid agencies, and any other sites that promote the resident’s professional interests.
 Field experiences may be short visits (single day) to learn about a program or more comprehensive experiences (multi-week) that provide an opportunity to participate in projects or oral health coalitions at the site.